dsc-courses/dsc80-2026-wi/syllabus.md

 - Completing an assignment on behalf of someone else
 - Providing code, exam questions, or solutions to any other student in the course
-- Splitting up project questions with your pair programming partner and each working on different questions
+- Splitting up project questions with your partner and each working on different questions
 - Collaborating with others on exams